wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

 ## The ACMP Standard

-   <a target="_blank" href="https://cdn.ymaws.com/www.acmpglobal.org/resource/resmgr/files/ACMP_Standard_2019_03_21.pdf">The 2019 Edition of the 79-page Standard defines best practices and ethics in change management</a> based on an extensive Practice Analysis Study, which investigated leading practices in change management with professionals around the world.
+Under ACMP, professionals around the world collaborated in an extensive Practice Analysis Study of leading practices in change management and ended up with <a target="_blank" href="https://cdn.ymaws.com/www.acmpglobal.org/resource/resmgr/files/ACMP_Standard_2019_03_21.pdf">The 2019 Edition of the 79-page Standard defines best practices and ethics in change management</a>.
 It references ISO 21500:2012(E) Guidance on project management.

-There are 23 steps in the process:
+In The Standard, there are 23 steps organized into:

    1. <strong>Evaluate Change Impact and Organizational Readiness</strong> - The processes in this group assess, evaluate, and anticipate an organization and its stakeholders’ readiness, ability, and capacity to undergo a transition from the current state to a future state.
 The processes also include an assessment of the change and the impact the change will have on the individual and organization.
 History, culture, and value systems play key roles in these evaluations.
 The results provide change practitioners with information to calibrate leader expectations and to scale and customize change management plans and activities.